Virtuxdev/Virtuxdev/README.md

 - i will update this stuff
-- im currently working on a stealth server :)
+- im currently working on a gta mod menu as private project
-- To contact me, my discord is !
-Virtux#5968
+- my discord is !
+Virtux#5968 (idm why you whould but idk)

 <!---